filip-r-casey/ethics_analysis/content/_index.md

 claustrophobia," it prompts a more conscious argument about the enjoyment of outsider art.
 Moreland argues that listening, or not listening, to an artist because of their troubling circumstances is irrelevant as long as their situation is treated with respect.
+This argument reflects utilitarian ideals like those established Jeremy Bentham in his greatest happiness theorem:

+>The creed which accepts as the foundation of morals utility, or the greatest
+>happiness principle, holds that actions are right in proportion as they tend to
+>promote happiness, wrong as they tend to produce the reverse of happiness.
+By
+>happiness is intended pleasure, and the absence of pain; by unhappiness, pain,
+>and the privation of pleasure.

+By this argument, the artist can be considered a just ethical figure as they are creating work with the intention of entertainment.
+The audience, however, can be seen as mostly unjust in this regard, especially in the situation of the Shaggs.
+Normally an audience would provide greater quality of life to an artist as a virtuous response to the enjoyment that they received.
+In this case, the sisters saw little to no money from the music, and faced more expectations and reminders of their trauma as a result of their tiny fame.
+Moreland's showcase of this, when analyzed with Bentham's theory, could argue that the audience is almost entirely unethical.
+He is also painfully aware that this is rarely the case:
-He is also painfully aware that this is rarely the case: "Outsider artists are expected to possess a degree of unconsciousness that acts as a path into the profound psyche."
+"Outsider artists are expected to possess a degree of unconsciousness that acts as a path into the profound psyche."
 Is it then more ethical to throw away the outsider label entirely and simply enjoying things for the virtue of enjoying them?
 Does this genre classification, and resulting freak show, cause more issue than if the ethical debate were not relevant at all?

 In perhaps the most concise ethical argument on The Shaggs', Howard Fishman finishes his New Yorker article about their last reunion performance with an anecdote from after the show: